form_file_usage

 When you use managed_file or text_format (CKEditor) elements in custom forms (e.g., Configuration forms, Block plugins, Custom states), uploaded files and inline images are initially saved with a temporary status.

 Unlike standard Entity fields, custom Form API elements do not automatically bind files to a storage context.
-As a result, Drupal core unaware of their usage, and cron will eventually delete these files.
+As a result, Drupal core is unaware of their usage, and cron will eventually delete these files.

-Developers usually have to write tedious boilerplate code in submitForm() using file.usage service and manual HTML parsing for CKEditor UUIDs to fix this.
+Developers usually have to write tedious boilerplate code in submitForm() using the file.usage service and manual HTML parsing for CKEditor UUIDs to fix this.

 The Solution